a group of people in a courtroom, Phases of Criminal Trial

 The science behind DNA testing is clearly outside the scope of most jurors.

-Expert witnesses are the only kind of witnesses that may offer opinion testimony in a criminal case.
-Expert testimony is permitted by the court so long as the attorney calling the expert witness can lay a proper foundation for such testimony, which requires the attorney to put on evidence that will persuasively demonstrate that the witness is indeed a qualified and recognized expert in the area for which the expert will testify.
+Expert testimony is permitted by the court so long as the attorney calling the expert witness can lay a proper foundation for such testimony, which requires the attorney to put on evidence that will persuasively demonstrate that the witness is indeed a qualified and recognized expert in the area about which the expert will testify.

 Character Witnesses

-A character witness testifies as to personally knowing the character and personality of the defendant.
+character witness testifies as to personally knowing the character and personality of the defendant.
 However, any time the defense puts a character witness on the stand to attest to the defendant’s honesty and good character, the defense has put the defendant’s character at issue in the trial.

 This defense tactic is fraught with danger because it invites the prosecution to put on a rebuttal witness testimony to show the defendant’s bad character.

 Impeaching a character witness.
 By putting on a character witness, the defense has unwittingly opened the door, allowing the prosecutor to dispute the defendant’s good character with proof of the defendant’s bad character.
-For example, by asking the character witness whether he knew the defendant had been convicted twice before for the same crime.

 Closing Argument – Connecting the Dots